Jash-2000/Adv_Control_Systems/README.md

 # Adv_Control_Systems
 Projects contained in this repository and the key technology used in it.
 For more information, checkout the [Resources](https://github.com/Jash-2000/Adv_Control_Systems/tree/main/Resources) folder in this repository:

+1. Pick and Throw Robot -- A major project that involves multiple phases to simulate a robot that can pick up an arbitary object and generate motion to toss it to a target spot.
+2. Dual Pendulum Control -- Uses a LQG(Linear Quadratic Guassian) Controller to stabilize the system
-1. Acrobot Swingup -- Uses **Partial Feedback Linearization** for swing-up of the system, and then stabilizing near the fully-upright equilibrium via an **LQR (linear quadratic regulator)** balancing control.
+3. Acrobot Swingup -- Uses **Partial Feedback Linearization** for swing-up of the system, and then stabilizing near the fully-upright equilibrium via an **LQR (linear quadratic regulator)** balancing control.
-2. Mountain Car -- Uses **Tracking controllter** that plans the min fuel path using Trajectory Optimization and implements the feedback with LQR.
+4. Mountain Car -- Uses **Tracking controllter** that plans the min fuel path using Trajectory Optimization and implements the feedback with LQR.
-3. Pendubot Swingup -- Uses **Trajectory Optimization** for swingup trajectory with minimum joint efforts.
+5. Pendubot Swingup -- Uses **Trajectory Optimization** for swingup trajectory with minimum joint efforts.
-4. Acrobot Controller -- Use a feedback controller that uses TO inside **MPC(Model Predictive Controller)** to move the acrobot from one equilibrium to another equilibrium.
+6. Acrobot Controller -- Use a feedback controller that uses TO inside **MPC(Model Predictive Controller)** to move the acrobot from one equilibrium to another equilibrium.
-5. Cart Pendulum State Estimation and Control -- Uses **Kalman Filter** to estimate the states and apply LQR controller to stabilize the self-balancing cart.
+7. Cart Pendulum State Estimation and Control -- Uses **Kalman Filter** to estimate the states and apply LQR controller to stabilize the self-balancing cart.
-6. Segway Hybrid Control -- Used a **hybrid(cont.+ disc. time) controller** to self-balance and move a segway system.
+8. Segway Hybrid Control -- Used a **hybrid(cont.+ disc. time) controller** to self-balance and move a segway system.

 ---